About Muddy Feet Forrest School

 Alex managed a local franchise of the Princes Trust Team programme, a 12-week volunteering and personal development programme for NEET young people from all backgrounds.
 Alex is experienced in working with hard to reach young people and those with special needs.

 She has worked with Housing Associations, Charities, Councils, Resident Associations, Youth Groups, Community Development Organisations, and Schools, and is also trained in Participatory Appraisal, Appreciative Inquiry, Facilitation Skills, equal opportunities, dealing with conflict and aggression, Social Enterprise Qualification development, and Community Advocacy.

 Alex is a trained outdoor consultant and delivers outdoor therapeutic interventions for EQE outdoors, she has completed a Certificate in Therapeutic Skills for Outdoor Leaders delivered by The Therapeutic Forest.
-Alex is a trained restorative justice practitioner.
-Alex is a member of the Forest School Association
+Alex is a trained restorative justice practitioner and Alex is a member of the Forest School Association

 Alex is now bringing all this experience of participatory approaches with communities and applying it to nature connection, outdoor learning, outdoor play, and Forest School.
 Bringing new exciting opportunities to professionals, communities, and their green spaces.

-Muddy Feet works with talented and experienced associate facilitators.
+Muddy Feet works with talented and experienced associate facilitators and trainers.